 Extra complexity comes from the fact that even when the shopper and the consumer are the same person, it’s an individual operating in a very different mode.
 That’s why it’s critical to understand not just what people want in a product or brand but also their mindset and behaviours during the shopping process.

-For example, a consumer may love a particular brand of ready meals such as Super Nature, a healthier choice that’s full of vegetables.
-However, when they’re physically in-store on a stock-up shop and have already racked up a trolley full of products, they might end up going for the Weight Watchers option that’s on a 2-4-1 offer, instead.
+For example, a consumer may love a particular brand of ready meals.
+However, when they’re physically in-store and have a trolley full of products, they might end up going for a cheaper option that’s on a "2 for 1" offer, instead.

 Different modes, different research goals.

 Shopper and consumer researchers (like us!) use many of the same data sources to gather information, but they focus on very different goals because they understand the significance of the shopper versus consumer difference.